scala-ide/docs/dev/workflow/workflow.rst

 .. note::

-	This section assumes that you know how the :doc:`repository is organized
+	This section assumes that you know how the :ref:`repository is organized
-	<../repository-organization/repository-organization>`.
+	<repository-organization_page>`.

 The workflow for committers is very similar to the one described in the above